hamaluik/blog.hamaluik.ca/posts/numpad.md

             <img id="s20" src="/images/numpad/20.png" width="512" height="512" loading="lazy">
             <img id="s21" src="/images/numpad/21.png" width="512" height="512" loading="lazy">
         </div>
-        <a href="#s16">1</a>
-        <a href="#s17">2</a>
-        <a href="#s18">3</a>
-        <a href="#s19">4</a>
-        <a href="#s20">5</a>
-        <a href="#s21">6</a>
     </div>
     <figcaption>Making a plexiglass sandwich to cut walls out of</figcaption>
 </figure>

 Unfortunately, this design quickly unravelled as soon as I cut my block into thin strips for walls—the epoxy I used to bind the layers did not keep them together at all.
-A couple of the pieces exploded on the table saw, and the ones that came out fine crumbled under the slightest pressue.
+A couple of the pieces exploded on the table saw, and the ones that came out fine crumbled under the slightest pressure.
 I'm not sure what exactly went wrong; though I suspect either I used the wrong epoxy for this job or the ratio was wildly off.
 In any event, since this was supposed to be a quick job, I decided not to fart around with it and just put together a more straightforward wooden box.

 <figure>
     <div class="slideshow">